Breaking Down NHL Draft Night Trades: Bruins Add Peterka, Rangers Get Dorofeyev, Blues Acquire McTavish

 In fact, NHL commissioner Gary Bettman had to announce back-to-back trades ahead of the Calgary Flames' sixth overall pick.

-Here are all the trades that have come through during the first round of the draft.
-Refresh this page throughout Friday night for the latest trades.
+Here are all the trades that came through during the first round of the draft.

 Boston Acquires JJ Peterka From Utah